 There are a number of reputable companies from which you can buy the necessary Mechanical and Master Use Licenses.
-These include Harry Fox and Easy Song Licensing.
+These include Easy Song Licensing, which specialises in clearing cover songs and custom licensing.
 Each licensing provider will offer different options and licenses.
 So, you may need to search around and make a few enquiries to find the one you need.

 Generally, Master Use Licenses can be hard to acquire for certain original recordings.
 So, it is worth taking this into consideration before creating a track that requires one.
 This is especially true if you plan to sell your music on iTunes or streaming platforms.